microsoft/CsWinRT/docs/authoring.md

 </ItemGroup>
 ```

+### Manifest and RuntimeConfig
 You'll need to author some files to assist the hosting process by the native app: `YourNativeApp.exe.manifest` and `WinRT.Host.runtimeconfig.json`.
-For information on writing these, see the hosting.md (+link).
+For information on writing these, see the [hosting docs](https://github.com/microsoft/CsWinRT/blob/master/docs/hosting.md).

+### Copying DLLs Target

 In your C++ app, add a `Directory.Build.targets` file that copies over the necessary DLLs:
 ```